Wisconsin governor can lock in 400-year school funding increase using a veto, court says

 “We are acutely aware that a 400-year modification is both significant and attention-grabbing,” Justice Jill Karofsky wrote for the majority.
 “However, our constitution does not limit the governor’s partial veto power based on how much or how little the partial vetoes change policy, even when that change is considerable.”

-Justice Brian Hagedorn, writing for the three-justice conservative minority, said Wisconsin was now in a “fantastical state of affairs” that allows the governor to write new law through the use of his partial veto.
+Justice Brian Hagedorn wrote that Wisconsin was now in a “fantastical state of affairs” that allows the governor to write new law through the use of his partial veto.

 “One might scoff at the silliness of it all, but this is no laughing matter,” Hagedorn wrote.
 “The decision today cannot be justified under any reasonable reading of the Wisconsin Constitution.”